OpenRailwayMap/OpenRailwayMap/API.md

 ### Networklength module

-The networklength keyword return the length of the raillway network for each railway company / infrastruscture operator.
-It doesnt take any keywords.
+The networklength keyword return the length of the raillway network for each railway company / infrastructure operator.
+It doesn't take any keywords.

 [https://api.openrailwaymap.org/networklength](https://api.openrailwaymap.org/networklength)